MuhammadAliKhan1/SSH/README.md

     ```

 4.  **Follow the Prompts**:
-    The script is interactive and will prompt you for necessary information at each step:
+    The script is interactive and will prompt you for necessary information:
     *   The server's IP address.
-    *   The new username you want to create.
-    *   A secure password for the new user.
+    *   Your username on the server.

-    It will also ask for the `root` password and the new user's password when connecting to the server to perform administrative tasks.
+    It will then ask for your user's password to connect and run the necessary `sudo` commands.

 ## Security Warning